-When a peak instantaneous flow within the desired range (>1,800 cfs) at the USGS gage above Highway 101 is predicted, and rainfall is occurring in the upper watershed, the project team will mobilize for sampling.
+When a peak instantaneous flow within the desired range (>1,800 cfs) is forecast at the USGS gage above Highway 101, and rainfall is occurring in the upper watershed, the project team will mobilize for sampling.
 The project team will attempt to sample two large storms in each of two years over five wet seasons (beginning in fall 2018 and ending in spring 2023).
-To ensure that the required data are obtained, the project team will attempt to monitor the first storm that is expected to result in 1,800 to 1,900 cfs at the gage, or that meets the McKee et al. (2017) criteria.
+To ensure that the required data are obtained, the project team will attempt to monitor the first storm that is expected to result in 1,800 to 1,900 cfs at the gage (criterion 1), or that meets criterion 2.

-Should sampling be conducted because meets the above mobilization criteria, it will count for one of the up to four required sampling events, regardless of actual flow during storm at USGS gage above Highway 101.
+Should a sampling effort be conducted because it meets the above mobilization criteria, it will count for one of the up to four required sampling events, regardless of actual flow during storm at USGS gage above Highway 101.